Library Collections

 We invite you to learn more by visiting the CSWR website.

-The Bunting Visual Resources Library (BLVR) is a combined collection of over 450,000 digital images, color and black and white slides, and mounted photographs illustrating the history of art and architecture from prehistoric times to the present.
+The Bunting Visual Resources Library (BVRL) is a combined collection of over 450,000 digital images, color and black and white slides, and mounted photographs illustrating the history of art and architecture from prehistoric times to the present.

 The visual resources in the BVRL reflect the academic programs they support.
 Relevant Latin American and Iberian strengths within the collection include: